peter88213/nvhelp-de/source/plot_menu.rst

 **Hinzufügen a new Plotpunkt to the selected Plotlinie**

-Mit **Plot > Plotpunkt hinzufügen** kann man add a plot point to a Plotlinie.
+Mit **Plot > Plotpunkt hinzufügen** können Sie add a plot point to a Plotlinie.

 .. note::